PreethCPV/Hybrid_Post-Quantum_Secure_Vault/README.md

 * **Key Management (At-Rest):** PBKDF2-HMAC-SHA256 (100,000 iterations)
 * **Digital Signatures:** ML-DSA-65 (FIPS 204) + ECDSA (SECP256R1)

-*(Note: All PQC operations are executed via the `liboqs` C-backend, natively leveraging AVX2 hardware acceleration for optimal performance).*
+*(Note: All PQC operations are executed via the `liboqs` C-backend, which can leverage AVX2 hardware acceleration where available on the host CPU).*

 ---